MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-54-Universal-Service/subpart-A-General-Information/section-54.5.md

 ##### § 54.5 Terms and definitions. #####

-Link to an amendment published at 85 FR 75817, Nov.
-25, 2020.

 Terms used in this part have the following meanings:

 *Act.* The term “Act” refers to the Communications Act of 1934, as amended.

-*Administrator.* The term “Administrator” shall refer to the Universal Service Administrative Company that is an independent subsidiary of the National Exchange Carrier Association, Inc., and that has been appointed the permanent Administrator of the federal universal service support mechanisms.
+*Administrator.* The term “Administrator” or “USAC” shall refer to the Universal Service Administrative Company that is an independent subsidiary of the National Exchange Carrier Association, Inc., and that has been appointed the permanent Administrator of the federal universal service support mechanisms.

 *Community anchor institutions.* For the purpose of high-cost support, “community anchor institutions” refers to schools, libraries, health care providers, community colleges, other institutions of higher education, and other community support organizations and entities.